-See the Data Capture section for more information.
+See the Data Capture on page 98 section for more information.

-- 1. To select a scanner, touch : > Settings > Scanner Selection. - 2.
+- 1. To select a scanner, touch ! > Settings > Scanner Selection. - 2.
 Press the programmable button or touch the yellow scan button to capture data.

 The data appears in the text field below the yellow button.